2Clubs/my-spellbook/README.md

 # MySpellbook

-As a regular player of table-top role-playing games, I know first hand how difficult managing ones spells can be.
+As a regular player of table-top role-playing games, I know first hand how difficult managing spells can be.
 This app attemps to aleviate some of the difficulty of keeping track of the spells in a player character's spellbook.

 ![MySpellBook](/public/Screenshot%20of%20App.png)